teppy90/teppy90.github.io/README.md

 5. Bootstrap to make the website responsive

 ## Difficulties / Limitation
 As I researched how to do my project, there were many features I thought were suitable.
 For example, using local storage to return scores after the whole process so that users could adjust inputs to optimization.
-Due to inexperience, code would break, for the sake of today's deadline, I'll come back to it another time and be content with the base game.
+Code would break so for the sake of the deadline, I will be content with the base game.
+I will continue to do research into features to implement properly into the app.

 # User Stories and Wireframes
 ### WireFrame